SeanKilleen/seankilleen.github.io/_posts/2021-08-24-how-to-use-github-codespaces-with-your-docfx-project.md

 }
 ```

+## How Do We Work Within it?

+When we open GitHub Codespaces instance, we see a VS Code window in our browser.

+* To build our docs site, we can `cd docs` and then `docfx build`.
+This will create a `_site` folder
+* We can then run `docfx serve _site -n "*"`.
+This runs `docfx serve`, which serves a web app on mono.
+The `-n "*"` allows all bindings.
+When it runs, Codespaces sees it running on port 80, and "automagically" creates a URL that you can view in your browser to see things running.
+* If I want to spell-check, I can run

+## Let's Make That a Little Easier

 ## Check it out!

 You can see what the current setup looks like [over at the NUnit docs repository](https://github.com/nunit/docs/tree/master/.devcontainer).